 - Training local scientists and conservationists in the above techniques.

-OuTrop provides essential funding and support to CIMTROP’s locally-led Community Patrol Team, which operates in Sabangau to:
+OuTrop provides essential funding and support to CIMTROP’s locally-led Community Patrol Team, which operates in the Sabangau Forest to:

 - Prevent illegal activities, such as logging and hunting, which have serious negative impacts on orangutan populations

-- Build and monitor dams on drainage canals dug by illegal loggers previously operating in the area – these canals drain the forest, making it highly vulnerable to fire
+- Build and monitor dams on drainage canals dug by illegal loggers previously operating in the area.
+These canals drain the peat-swamp forest, making it dry and highly vulnerable to fire

 - Ensure continued local community support for conservation in the area

-The Orangutan Conservancy is excited to collaborate with this important, on-going project.
-In a joint team effort OC and OuTrop have combined our forces for the betterment of orangutans and their rainforest home.
-OuTrop and OC will work together to solve conservation issues through practical research, by furthering on-the-ground projects that solve issues effectively, and by increasing conservation awareness in Indonesian Borneo.
-Our new collaboration combines the strength and focus of both organizations to achieve better results for protecting a wide spectrum of biodiversity in the region.
+The Orangutan Conservancy is excited to collaborate with this important, ongoing project.
+BNF OuTrop and OC now work together to solve conservation issues through practical research, by furthering on-the-ground projects that solve issues effectively, and by increasing conservation awareness in Indonesian Borneo.
+Our collaboration combines the strength and focus of both organizations to achieve better results for protecting a wide spectrum of biodiversity in the region.